The local geometry of the stack of $A_r$-stable curves: Introduction

 In other words, if \(g\) is sufficiently large relative to \(r\), then the good moduli space of our modular compactification descends to a compactification of the coarse moduli space of smooth curves.
-Essentially, the restriction on \(r\) comes from smooth hyperelliptic curves admitting nontrivial isotrivial degenerations to curves with one \(A_{2g}\)-singularity (respectively one \(A_{2g+1}\)-singularity).
+Essentially, the restriction on \(r\) comes from smooth hyperelliptic curves admitting nontrivial isotrivial degenerations to curves with one \(A_{2g}\)-singularity (respectively, one \(A_{2g+1}\)-singularity).

-The combinatorial classification of isotrivial degenerations will also be crucial to deal with $\Theta$-completeness and $\textsf{S}$-completeness in the future papers of the series, and it relies heavily on the strong connection between $A$-singularities and (reduced) $2\!:\!1$ covers of the projective line, which we call honestly hyperelliptic curves (following \cite{Cat}).
-More precisely, given a generically smooth family of curves over a dvr whose special fiber contains an $A$-singularity, we can locally modify the family by replacing such singularity with an hyperelliptic curve (up to a dvr extension).
-This process is called semistabilization and can be done explicitly with $ADE$ singularities; see for instance \cite{Fedor} and \cite{CasmarLaza}.
+The combinatorial classification of isotrivial degenerations will also be crucial for dealing with $\Theta$-completeness and $\textsf{S}$-completeness in future papers in this series, and it relies heavily on the strong connection between $A$-singularities and (reduced) $2\!:\!1$ covers of the projective line, which we call honestly hyperelliptic curves (following \cite{Cat}).
+More precisely, given a generically smooth family of curves over a discrete valuation ring (dvr) whose special fiber contains an $A$-singularity, we can locally modify the family by replacing this singularity with a hyperelliptic curve (up to a dvr extension).
+This process is called semistabilization and can be done explicitly for $ADE$ singularities; see, for instance, \cite{Fedor} and \cite{CasmarLaza}.
 In the case of an $A_r$-singularity, the semistabilization procedure can be described depending on the parity of $r$: